Last Updated on Samuel Franklinby

 Legends of Idleon Mage Build Guide

-With this Mage build guide to Idleon your progress as the magic wielding class will efficiently take you to end of W1 and give you a solid foothold into W2.
+With this Mage build guide to Idleon your progress as the magic wielding class will efficiently take you to end of W1 and give you a solid foothold into W2 and beyond.
 The Mage is the magic wielding subclass of Idleon and also specialises in woodcutting which makes them key to early progression in the Idleon universe.
 In addition to tree chopping you’ll find your Mage has a high reserve of mana and devastating spells that are blasted from the wand weapon type that also make it a visually pleasing class to watch in action.

 The focus of this Idleon Mage guide is for players to understand the core talents of this class and allow you to defeat Amarok which is the first boss you’ll be faced with.
 This Mage build will also serve you well until you acquire your next class of Shaman or Wizard.
 If you need further build help for your other Idleon characters refer to our Journeyman, Warrior or Archer build guides.
 Guides for all other classes and skills are available on our Idleon builds page.